• Plan Your Studies

 Shortly after your arrival, you must register your residence at the local registration office (Einwohnermeldeamt or Bürgeramt).
 This is mandatory, and you typically have a window of two weeks to complete this process.

-• Doctoral candidates with an employment contract are typically insured automatically with a state-regulated health insurance provider (Gesetzliche Krankenversicherung -GKV)
+• Doctoral candidates with an employment contract are automatically insured with a state-regulated health insurance provider (Gesetzliche Krankenversicherung-GKV) in most cases.

-• Doctoral candidates without an employment contract (with a fellowship or private funding) may choose between:
+• Doctoral candidates without an employment contract (with a fellowship or private funding) can choose between:

 • Voluntary health insurance coverage with a state-regulated provider.